CodeScop/Oge-Mai-Field-Guide/history/hunthistory02.md

 - Facepaint Dots Simple - 15 Hunter Tokens
 - Shield - 125 Hunter Tokens
 - Sword - 125 Hunter Tokens

+# May 2020

+This is what was released 24 May 2020

+### New Quests: May 2020

+- Dazzling Desert Diversity
+- Strengthening Your Timing 4/5
+- Strengthening Your Adaptiveness 5/5
+- No Wrong Path
+- Our Waymark Stones
+- Battle of Merit
+- A Distant Figure

+### New Hunt Monsters: May 2020

+- Velts: Desert - Three Points Crossing
+- Lubu - Dig Site, Underground Ruins

+### New Resources: May 2020

+- Hunt Map Piece 6

+### Hunter Token Sources: (Late) May 2020

+Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included, and there's a couple wildcards that may be left over from last month).

+- LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
+- MT Battles: Tylu (600 words for 6), Illi (700 words for 7), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+- FOREST EXPEDITION:

+  - BC Battles: Sacer (120 words for 1)
+  - FB Battles: Hunt monsters only
+  - SC Battles: Hunt monsters only
+  - TT Battles: Hunt monsters only
+  - GL Battles: Gobkey (400 words for 4)
+- 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Grult (400 words for 4), Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+- Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Ylly (720 words for 7), Wetu (1100 words for 11), Arenica (1350 words & 1 Steel Dagger for 13-14), Desert Rudakai (1800 words, 10 Leaves, & 1 Leaf Boots for 18)
+- DESERT EXPEDITION:

+  - Dig Battles: Sakish (350 words for 3-4), Kapir (800 words for 8)
+  - Ruins Battles: Ripos (1800 words for 18)
+- Riza Battles: Frizi (150 words for 1-2), Sparfly (450 words for 4-5)
+- WATER EXPEDITION:
+  - not available at this time
+- Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 5-6), Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 20)
+- DFO Battles: NONE

+### New Wardrobe Items: May 2020

+Hunt Headband - 10 Hunter Tokens

+Slim Left Chest Belt - 20 Hunter Tokens

+Slim Right Chest Belt - 20 Hunter Tokens

+Bow and Quiver - 150 Hunter Tokens